Best Obesity Drug in 2026: 8-Drug Decision Guide

 What About Oral Options?

 Wegovy pill (oral semaglutide 25 mg) — FDA-approved in 2025, 16.6% weight loss in OASIS 4.
 It builds on the Rybelsus oral semaglutide platform, a peptide-based oral GLP-1 that requires fasting conditions: empty stomach, limited water, and a 30-minute wait before eating.
 Despite these restrictions, it is the first and only approved oral GLP-1 for obesity.
+The active ingredient, semaglutide, is crucial for efficacy, but during shortages, compounded versions have appeared on the market.
+These compounded versions may lack consistent quality control and raise safety concerns, as they are not FDA-approved and oversight varies.

 Oral VK2735 — Viking Therapeutics’ oral GLP-1 agonist.
 Phase 2 data showed 12.2% weight loss at just 13 weeks, a shorter trial duration that makes direct comparison difficult but suggests strong potency.
 Still in early-stage development.